-The Foundation Subjects: Design and Technology, Geography, History, Music, Personal, Social, Health Education (PSHE), Art, PE, French, (These Foundation subjects now come under the heading of the Creative Curriculum.)
+The Foundation Subjects: Design and Technology, Geography, History, Music, Personal, Social, Health Education (PSHE), Art, PE, Spanish, (These Foundation subjects now come under the heading of the Creative Curriculum.)

 Children in Reception follow the Foundation Stage curriculum.
 This sets out the early Learning Goals for children to reach before the end of their year in class and are based on the major aspects of children’s development, physical, emotional, social and cognitive areas.
 The curriculum is delivered through class teachers and Teaching Assistants with inter-staff co-operation and timetabling for some activities and subjects.
 With their own classes, teachers use a variety of teaching methods using their professional judgement as circumstances demand.